emylonas/mat-med/_pages/techdoc.md

 `materiamedicaintransit.eu`.

 **Documentation**
-The project plans to publish a description of the process and work flow they are using, as well as encoding documentation, on the website.
+The project plans to add to the description of the process and work flow, as well as expanding the encoding documentation, on the website.

 **Future Work**
 As noted above, the work that has been done to add XML markup to the